alexander-lamdan/40-css-projects/projects/Admin_panel/README.md

-# Blog CSS project
+# Admin Panel CSS project
-This is the blog CSS project.
+This is the admin panel CSS project.